BEAU SCHULTZ, HEAD COACH

 Prior to the start of his coaching career, Schultz had a successful baseball playing career, starting at Independence High School, where he was a three-time All-Southeast Kansas League performer for the Bulldogs from 1998-2000.

 After suffering an injury, he was medical redshirted at Cowley County Community College before playing as a redshirt freshman for the Tigers in 2001-02.
 Both years, the Tigers advanced to Grand Junction, Colo., to compete in the NJCAA World Series.
 Cowley placed third in 2001.

 Schultz went on to finish his college career at NCAA Division II Pittsburg State University, where he was named All-MIAA catcher for three years.
 That included a big 2005 season that included First Team All-Conference, First Team All-Region and Honorable Mention All-American.

-SHAWN JOY, ASSISTANT COACH
+Brent Burroughs, ASSISTANT COACH

 Derek Hackney is joining the Pirate baseball coaching staff for his first season.
 He graduated from Blue Valley High School in 2010.
 Derek then played baseball at Independence then finished his career at Pitt State.
 He will graduate this December with a degree in wood tech.